subfuzion/aws-app-mesh-examples/walkthroughs/howto-console/README.md

-# Introducing Cloud Map support for AWS App Mesh
+# Introducing AWS Management Console support for enabling AWS App Mesh

 ## Overview

-This is a demo of using Cloud Map for service discovery in App Mesh.
+This demo walks through enabling App Mesh support for an ECS/Fargate application using the AWS management console.

 ## Prerequisites

-1. You have version 1.16.124 or higher of the AWS CLI (https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) installed.
+1. You have version 1.16.178 or higher of the AWS CLI (https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) installed.
 2. You have cloned the github.com/aws/aws-app-mesh-examples (https://github.com/aws/aws-app-mesh-examples) repo and changed directory to the project root.

 ## Environment